jeansouzak/duf/README.md

 - First package version: Download resources from web and local to upload to Google Cloud Storage ☑
-- Second package version: Create Duffer to upload to Amazon S3 ☐
+- Second package version: Create Duffer adapter to upload to Amazon S3 ☐

 ## Installing Duf